 (b) A loss is “caused by” an event if the loss would not have happened without the event, even if the event is not a proximate cause of the loss.

 18.3 The Company’s Duty to Notify You.
 If the Company has your contact information, the Company will notify you before the 30th day after the Company knows or should reasonably have known of a claim for a loss that you might be compelled to pay.
 But the Company’s failure to give you timely notice does not end your obligation, except if that failure prejudices your ability to mitigate losses.

 18.4 Legal Defense of a Claim.
 The Company has control over defending a claim for a loss (including settling it), unless the Company directs you to control the defense.
 If the Company directs you to control the defense, you will not settle any litigation without the Company’s written consent if the settlement (1) imposes a penalty or limitation on the Company, (2) admits the Company’s fault, or (3) does not fully release the Company from liability.
 You and the Company will cooperate with each other in good faith on a claim.

 18.5 No Exclusivity.
 The Company’s rights under this section do not affect other rights it might have.

 Governing Law; Place for Resolving Disputes

-19.2 Except for disputes subject to arbitration, all disputes arising out of or relating to the Website or this agreement will be subject to the exclusive jurisdiction and venue of the United States District Court for the District of Nevada or any state court in Clark County, Nevada.
-Each party hereby submits to the personal jurisdiction of the United States District Court for the District of Nevada and state courts in Clark County, Nevada to resolve all disputes not subject to arbitration.
+19.2 Except for disputes subject to arbitration, all disputes arising out of or relating to the Website or this agreement will be subject to the exclusive jurisdiction and venue of the United States District Court for the District of Minnesota or any state court in Washington County, Minnesota.
+Each party hereby submits to the personal jurisdiction of the United States District Court for the District of Minnesota and state courts in Washington County, Minnesota to resolve all disputes not subject to arbitration.
 Each party hereby waives any right to seek another forum or venue because of improper or inconvenient forum.

 20.1 Litigation Election Either party may elect to litigate the following type of case or controversy: